 Since December 2015 in Caboolture area, he has briefly had 3 child violin students.
 He has had 1 adult violin student for over 6 months to which music is a therapy for their mental disability.

 In July 2016, with disabled student, Dwight played track from Essential Elements for Strings Violin Book 2 from publisher Website on his Android phone using Optus 3G in student's room so they could play along and improve the intonation.
-This was later burnt to CD for student to play back with her practising.
+It is easier to view the online MIDI recordings via laptop or PC on normal internet connection.

 Dwight is also an accomplished pianist and teaches piano to students in their homes.
 He will help pick music and instrument for student.